Virginia Institute of Marine Science

 This work is licensed under a Creative Commons Attribution 3.0 License.

 Ivanov, A. V. (1981) Morphology of Udonella caligorum Johnston, 1835, and the position of Udonellidae in the systematics of platyhelminths.
 Translation Series.
-Virginia Institute of Marine Science, College of William and Mary. https://scholarworks.wm.edu/reports/31
+Virginia Institute of Marine Science, William & Mary. https://scholarworks.wm.edu/reports/31